Skip to main content

 See how you can leverage Syteca’s user activity monitoring capabilities now!

-In a supply chain attack, cybercriminals infiltrate or disrupt one of your suppliers and use that to escalate the attack further down the supply chain, which may affect your organization.
-During the Solarwinds hack, cybercriminals managed to access the networks and data of thousands of organizations by inserting malware inside a Solarwinds software update.
+In a supply chain attack, cybercriminals can infiltrate or disrupt one of your suppliers and use that access to escalate the attack further down the supply chain, potentially affecting your organization.
+In the Snowflake data breaches, attackers gained unauthorised access to Snowflake accounts.
+Malicious actors exploited stolen credentials and the absence of multi-factor authentication to exfiltrate large volumes of sensitive data belonging to multiple organizations.

 Some of the fundamental practices for handling supply chain risks are:

-To address supply chain risks, you need to think beyond merely managing your third-party risks and develop a comprehensive strategy of cyber supply chain risk management (C-SCRM).
+To ensure robust supply chain cybersecurity, you need to think beyond merely managing your third-party risks and develop a comprehensive strategy of cyber supply chain risk management (C-SCRM).
 C-SCRM can help you enhance business continuity and improve supply chain visibility.

 NIST Special Publication SP 800-161r1 and NIST Key Practices in Cyber SCRM can help you create your own C-SCRM program.